JesusMarquez12/VS-Code-Shortcuts/README.md

 ## Custom Shortcuts

-This section contains commands that are present in VSCode, but does not have an asigned keybind or have a different one based on the operative system or language.
+This section contains commands that are present in VSCode, but does not have an assigned keybind or have a different one based on the operative system or language.
 The presented keybinds are suggestion that must be implemented in your editor's settings.

 ### Custom View Commands